joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>UIImagePickerController</summary>
-<p>Be able to use the UIImagePickerController in order to take pictures, recording movies, and choosing items from the user's media library.</p>
+<p>We expect fellows to be able to use the UIImagePickerController in order to take pictures, recording movies, and choosing items from the user's media library.</p>
 </details>

 <details>
 <summary>Debugging</summary>
-<p>Understand the process by which to use debugging tools like breakpoints, instruments in fixing bugs in your app.
+<p>We expect fellows to understand the process by which to use debugging tools like breakpoints, instruments in fixing bugs in your app.
 Understand the following tools and terminology:</p>
 <ul>
 <li>Using breakpoints</li>
 <li>Symbolicated crash reports vs Unsymbolicated crash reports</li>